 Sleep hygiene refers to a set of habits one has that influences their sleep quality.
-Many times it is easy to identify a connection between poor sleep and a person’s sleep hygiene.
-If you are having difficulty sleeping and can’t identify why, I recommend starting a sleep journal, keeping it up for 2 weeks and then evaluate your habits or hygiene.
+Many times it is easy to identify a connection between insomnia and a person’s sleep hygiene.
+If you are having difficulty sleeping and can’t identify why, I recommend that you pay attention to your habits throughout the day, especially leading up to nighttime.
+It can be helpful to record your habits in a sleep journal for 2 weeks, which will allow you to evaluate what helps, and what doesn’t.
 Paying attention to your sleep hygiene is one of the most important things you can do to maintain good sleep.

 Recommendations: